jwagstaff/OmniHelp/README.md

 #### Third Code: Design Class Code

-Revise

-At creation, each design is given a class, which is a three-digit code reflecting the level of hierarchy for the design, what type of design it is, and any material or fabrication properties specific to the design.
-This is further explained below in the specs discussion.
-Suffice to say, any time a new design project is created from the dashboard it will be given a code of 300 -- Generic Top Level Assembly -- when it is created.
-Whenever a new part is created from within the BOM tab of an existing design, it will be given the code of 100 -- Generic Part.
-As the BOMs for these designs change their design class will correct itself accordingly.
+At creation, each design is given a class.
+The class is a three-digit code reflecting the level of hierarchy for the design, what type of design it is, and any material or fabrication properties specific to the design.
+This is discussed further in the specs section.
+Suffice to say, any time a new design project is created from the dashboard it will be given a code of 100 -- Generic Top Level Assembly -- when created.
+Whenever a new part is created from within the BOM tab of an existing design, it will be given the code of 102 -- Generic Sub-Assembly or Part.
+As each BOM for these designs change their design class will correct itself accordingly.
 A design class may also be set manually in the Specs tab for a design.

 #### Fourth Code: Tracking Point